 FACTBOX-How the Iran nuclear deal dispute mechanism works

-France, Britain and Germany formally triggered the dispute mechanism in Iran's nuclear deal with world powers on Tuesday, the strongest step they have taken so far to enforce the agreement that requires Iran to curb its nuclear programme.
-The European powers said they had taken the step to avoid a crisis over nuclear proliferation being added to an escalating confrontation in the Middle East.
+Iran said it could quit the global nuclear Non-Proliferation Treaty (NPT) if European countries refer it to the U.N.
+Security Council for scaling back its commitments under its 2015 nuclear pact with world powers, which the United States quit in 2018.
+France, Britain, and Germany formally triggered the agreement's dispute mechanism this month, the strongest step they have taken so far to enforce a deal under which Iran was offered sanctions relief in return for curbing its nuclear work.

-In a statement, they said they still want the deal to succeed, and were not joining a "maximum pressure" campaign against Iran by the United States, which abandoned the deal in 2018 and has reimposed sanctions.
+U.S. President Donald Trump reimposed U.S. sanctions on Iran after pulling Washington out of the pact.
 After months of announcing gradual steps to reduce compliance, Iran said on Jan.
-6 it would scrap all limits on enriching uranium, but would continue cooperating with the U.N. nuclear watchdog.
+6 it would scrap all limits on enriching uranium, saying the Europeans had failed to ensure Iran received the economic benefits promised in the deal.

-Here is how the dispute resolution process, which could take up to 65 days to play out unless extended by consensus, works: JOINT COMMISSION DISPUTE RESOLUTION PROCESS
+The dispute resolution process takes up to 65 days to play out unless extended by consensus.
+Here is how it works: JOINT COMMISSION DISPUTE RESOLUTION PROCESS

-STEP ONE - If any party to the nuclear deal believes another party is not upholding their commitments they can refer the issue to a Joint Commission, whose members are Iran, Russia, China, Germany, France, Britain and the European Union.
+STEP ONE - If any party to the nuclear deal, known as the Joint Comprehensive Plan of Action (JCPoA), believes another party is not upholding their commitments they can refer the issue to a Joint Commission, whose members are Iran, Russia, China, Germany, France, Britain, and the European Union.
 (The United States was a member before it withdrew from the deal.)
-The Joint Commission would then have 15 days to resolve the issue, unless it agrees by consensus to extend the time period.
+The Joint Commission would then have 15 days to resolve the issue unless it agrees by consensus to extend the time period.

 The advisory board must provide a non-binding opinion within 15 days.
 STEP THREE - If the issue is not resolved during the initial 30-day process, the Joint Commission has five days to consider any advisory board opinion in a bid to settle the dispute.

-STEP FOUR - If the complaining party is not satisfied after this and considers the matter to "constitute significant non-performance," they could "treat the unresolved issue as grounds to cease performing its commitments under this JCPOA in whole or in part."
-They could also notify the 15-member U.N.
+STEP FOUR - If the complaining party is not satisfied after this and considers the matter to "constitute significant non-performance," that party could "treat the unresolved issue as grounds to cease performing its commitments under this JCPoA in whole or in part."
+The complaining party could also notify the 15-member U.N.
 Security Council that the issue constitutes "significant non-performance."
-In the notification the party must describe the good-faith efforts made to exhaust the Joint Commission dispute resolution process.
+In the notification, the party must describe the good-faith efforts made to exhaust the Joint Commission dispute resolution process.

 UNITED NATIONS SECURITY COUNCIL STEP FIVE - Once the complaining party notifies the Security Council, the body must vote within 30 days on a resolution to continue Iran's sanctions relief.
 A resolution needs nine votes in favor and no vetoes by the United States, Russia, China, Britain or France to pass.